Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey

 Under Assumption~\ref{Assu_Koopman}, the nonlinear dynamics of the closed loop $f(x)+g(x)k^T\Psi(x)$ is contained in

 For the lifted state $z=\Psi(x)$, the nonlinearity of the set membership boils down to a bilinear system with finite-gain bounded uncertainty.
 Moreover, the inverse mapping $x=\Psi^{-1}(z)$ might be a simple matrix multiplication for certain lifting, e.g., delay or monomial coordinates \citep{Strasser_Koopman}.
-Thereby, a stabilizing feedback of the lifted states can be received by control design techniques for bilinear systems that also stabilizes the nonlinear system.
+Thereby, a stabilizing linear feedback of the lifted states can be received by LMI robust control techniques for bilinear systems that also stabilizes the nonlinear system.